sami-evangelista/helena/HELP.md

 Activate/deactivate edge-lean reduction.
 This one allows to prune some arcs of the reachability graph, hence reducing the search time.

-### -S[={0|1}], --state-caching[={0|1}]

-Activate/deactivate state caching.
-Its principle is to only store a subset of visited states in such a way that termination is still guaranteed.
-Other visited states are forgotten.
-This technique can be very efficient but can also considerably increase the execution time by revisiting forgotten states.
-State caching is only available with search algorithm DFS.

 ## Limit options